Charlotte, Princess Royal: Early life

 In 1770, the cluster of the three eldest princesses was completed with the birth of Princess Elizabeth, the seventh child.
 For the time being, the family remained comparatively small (there were fifteen royal children in all), and Charlotte was fortunate in having parents who preferred spending time with their numerous children to spending all their time at court and took her education seriously.
 However, given the frequency with which children were being produced and the troubles that plagued George III's reign, Charlotte's childhood was not as utopian as her parents planned it to be.

-Like her siblings, the Princess Royal was educated by tutors and spent most her childhood at Buckingham House, Kew Palace and Windsor Castle, where her wet nurse was Frances, wife of James Muttlebury.
+Like her siblings, the Princess Royal was educated by tutors and spent most of her childhood at Buckingham House, Kew Palace and Windsor Castle, where her wet nurse was Frances, wife of James Muttlebury.